TristanPerry/plagiarism-detection-software/README.md

  * /util/ - as covered a little above, these are a set of 'utilities' which perform the bulk of the plagiarism detection work.

 A further write-up of this project is available [on my personal site](https://www.tristanperry.com/python3/2017/12/21/plagiarism-guard-source-code.html).

+## Installing/running

+Since this was a project from 5+ years ago (and I only came across the code again a couple of years ago), I unfortunately don't have the full install/running instructions for this anymore.
+However you will see that this project is built around Django and has the relevant models and migrations folders to get the DB side of things setup.

+Equally I recently found the `requirements.txt` file which has now been committed, and this project was developed and ran against Python 3.4.

+This project can extract text (to check for plagiarism) from many file types, including .pdf and the old (non XML) Word .doc format.
+For these two formats, the following utilities were used:

+ * `pdftotext` which can be installed by `yum install poppler-utils` on Unix systems, whilst the .exe called `xpdfbin-win-3.04.zip` can be found online and installed for Windows.
+ * `antiword` which can be installed [from winfield](http://www.winfield.demon.nl/#Programmer){:target="_blank"} for Unix based systems (the Windows source for it worked in 2014 but it now returns a 404).

+Once the relevant dependencies are installed and Django is running, you will be able to add resources to protect/scan via the Django admin panel (or manually via SQL commands, of course) - and then the management commands can be triggered (manually or via a cron) to scan them and get the results.